jun-inoue/orthoscope/README.md

 Date | Version | Revision
 --- | --- | ---
+24 Aug.
+2023 |  | Data of a rayfinned fish (Amia calva) were newly added.
 23 Apr.
-2023 |  | Data of a coral (Pocillopora-damicornis) were newly added.
+2023 |  | Data of a coral (Pocillopora damicornis) were newly added.
 21 Jan.
 2023 |  | Data of two ferns (Marsilea vestita and Ceratopteris richardii) were newly added.
 18 Dec.
 2022 |  | Data of a skate (Pristis pectinata) were newly added.
 28 Aug.
 2022 |  | Data of Maidenhair tree (Ginkgo biloba), two ferns (Azolla filiculoides and Salvinia cucullata), and gymnosperms (Ginkgo biloba, Cycas-micholitzii, Gnetum-montanum, Taxus-baccata, Pseudotsuga-menziesii, Picea-glauca, and Pinus sylvestris) were newly added.